Betti-Sue Hertz

 Rives BFK

-In making this work I was attracted to the possibilities of overlapping organic forms unfixed and floating.
-It was an experiment in how forms that could be sculptural would unsettle on a flat surface.
-I wanted to conjure up the sensation of attraction through the various proximities of the forms to each other and how an imaginary field could become a space--maybe macro, maybe micro--that was referential enough to elicit curiosity in the viewer.
+Attracted to the possibilities of overlapping organic forms unfixed and floating, I experimented.
+How might forms that could be sculptural unsettle on a flat surface?
+Through the proximities of the forms to each other, I wanted to conjure up the sensation of attraction.
+How might an imaginary field could become a space--maybe macro, maybe micro--that was referential enough to elicit curiosity in the viewer?

 Betti-Sue Hertz 2023

 Betti-Sue Hertz is Director and Chief Curator at the Wallach Art Gallery at Columbia University since 2019.
-Her curatorial and scholarly work focuses on the intersection of critical visual culture, transnational exchange and socially relevant issues.
-Hertz's 2021 exhibition The Protest and The Recuperation was a survey of artistic perspectives on the global phenomenon of mass protest, as well as recuperative strategies of resistance.
+As a curator and a scholar, she focuses on the intersection of critical visual culture, transnational exchange and socially relevant issues.
+Hertz's 2021 exhibition The Protest and The Recuperation surveyed artistic perspectives on the global phenomenon of mass protest, as well as recuperative strategies of resistance.

-Hertz studied in the Ph.D.
-Program in Art History at the Graduate Center, City University of New York with a focus on contemporary art and architectural theory, holds an MFA from Hunter College, CUNY and a BA from Goddard College.
+As a student in the Ph.D.
+Program in Art History at the Graduate Center, City University of New York.
+There, Hertz focused on contemporary art and architectural theory.
+Her MFA is from Hunter College, CUNY and her BA is from Goddard Colleg